Audition Repertoire Info

 Email: john.mckeever@missouri.edu

 Submit a "face-to-the-camera" video by the Priority Application Deadline (December 1) of the applicant conducting in both rehearsal and performance settings.
 Both small and large ensemble excerpts are acceptable.
-The video should be approximately 15 minutes' total length.
+The video should be approximately 15 minutes in total length.
 Please take one minute at the beginning of the video to introduce yourself and briefly describe your goals in pursuing graduate studies in conducting.
 All applicants must also submit a complete list of works conducted in public performance.

 For questions about Wind Conducting requirements, please contact:

-Silvey, Director of Bands
+Dr. Brian Silvey, Director of Bands

 Email: silveyba@missouri.edu